 Science.
 Engineering.
 Technology.
 Established in 2017, the Parsons Fellows Program recognizes the corporation’s top technical talent; fosters engagement, mentorship, and retention; and promotes innovation in solving our customers’ most difficult technical challenges.

 The criteria for appointment to the Parsons Fellows Program are stringent and take several factors into account, including expertise in a scientific, engineering, or technology discipline; industry recognition and awards; and demonstrated contributions to the success of Parsons projects and programs—among other benchmarks.
-The first group of Parsons Fellows will be selected in March 2018 and inducted in June 2018.
 The group will serve as a think tank to solve technical challenges through either strategic research and development or the development of long-term policies and procedures.

 Ms. Grebbien oversees the corporation’s corporate strategy, government relations, investment and development, and marketing and communications functions.
 She joined Parsons in 2008 and most recently served as the President of one of Parsons’ business units.
 Ms. Grebbien is a recognized expert in the water sector.
 She also has considerable experience in government relations, public policy, strategic customer development, business development, project development and finance, and project management.
 She was one of four women inducted into the Cal Poly Pomona College of Engineering’s inaugural Hall of Fame class in 2014, and she also received the 2012 Outstanding Corporate Woman Award as part of the Thirteenth Annual Women in Business Legislative Update & Awards Luncheon.
 She currently serves on the boards of Liberty Utilities, the California Science Center, the California Foundation on the Environment and Economy, the Los Angeles Business Council, and the Los Angeles Sports Council.
 She is a registered professional engineer and holds a bachelor’s degree in civil engineering from California State Polytechnic University, Pomona, where she was one of just a half-dozen women in her graduating class and previously served as a member of the College of Engineering Dean’s Leadership Board.